fiezt/EM_Mixture_Gaussians/README.md

 # EM_Mixture_Gaussians
-Implementation of the Expectation-Maximization Algorithm for a Mixture of Gaussians for the wine data set from the UCI repository.
+Implementation of the Expectation-Maximization Algorithm for a Mixture of Gaussians for the wine data set from the UCI repository which can also be found at: https://archive.ics.uci.edu/ml/datasets/Wine.

 To run this program do as follows.

 python gaussmix.py <# number of components> <name of data file> <name of output file>

 The data file should be in the same directory of gaussmix.py and as where it is being run from.

 An example is as follows: